-- Upon first admission or continued enrollment, the parent or guardian of a child 12 months of age or older shall provide to the administrator of a child care facility, public or private nursery school, preschool, or kindergarten proof from their child's primary health care provider that the child received a blood test (screening) for lead poisoning. - 10.2 Except in the case of enrollment in kindergarten, the screening may be done within 60 calendar days of the date of enrollment. - 10.3 A child's parent or guardian must provide one of the following to the administrator of a child care facility, public or private nursery school, preschool, or kindergarten: - 10.3.1 A statement from the child's primary health care provider that the child has received a blood test (screening) for lead poisoning; - 10.3.2 A certificate signed by the parent or guardian stating that the blood test (screening) is contrary to the parent's or guardian's religious beliefs; or - 10.3.3 Certified documentation of the child's blood lead analysis, as specified in this regulation, administered in connection with the 12-month visit and 24-month visit to the child's health care provider not later than: - 10.3.3.1 30 calendar days from the 12-month visit or 24-month visit; or - 10.3.3.2 30 calendar days from first entry into the program or system. - 10.4 If the child's first blood test for lead poisoning was administered after the child is 24 months old, then only certified documentation of the most recent blood lead analysis is required to be reported. - 10.5 If a child has more than two blood tests for lead poisoning done between the ages of 12 months and 24 months, then only certified documentation of the two most recent blood lead analyses shall be reported. - 10.6 The information sent to or received by a program or school shall be recorded and certified by a health care provider's signature on a form that includes the following: - 10.6.1 Name of the child; - 10.6.2 Date of the blood lead analysis; and - 10.6.3 The signature of the child's primary health care provider or designee.
+- 10.1 Upon first admission or continued enrollment, the parent or guardian of a child 12 months of age or older shall provide to the administrator of a child care facility, public or private nursery school, preschool, or kindergarten proof from their child's primary health care provider that the child received a blood lead level test or screening. - 10.2 Except in the case of enrollment in kindergarten, the blood test may be done within 60 calendar days of the date of enrollment. - 10.3 A child's parent or guardian must provide 1 of the following to the administrator of a child care facility, public or private nursery school, preschool, or kindergarten: - 10.3.1 A statement from the child's primary health care provider that the child has received the required screenings or tests for lead; - 10.3.2 A certificate signed by the parent or guardian stating that the blood test is contrary to the parent's or guardian's religious beliefs; or - 10.3.3 Certified documentation of the child's blood lead analysis, as specified in this regulation, administered in connection with the 12-month visit and 24-month visit to the child's health care provider not later than: - 10.3.3.1 30 calendar days from the 12-month visit or 24-month visit; or - 10.3.3.2 30 calendar days from first entry into the program or system. - 10.4 If the child's first blood test for lead poisoning was administered after the child is 24 months old, then only certified documentation of the most recent blood lead analysis is required to be reported. - 10.5 If a child has more than 2 blood tests for lead poisoning done between the ages of 12 months and 24 months, then only certified documentation of the 2 most recent blood lead analyses shall be reported. - 10.6 The information sent to or received by a program or school shall be recorded and certified by a health care provider's signature on a form that includes the following: - 10.6.1 Name of the child; - 10.6.2 Date of the blood lead analysis; and - 10.6.3 The signature of the child's primary health care provider or designee. - 10.7 This Section shall apply to all children born after June 30, 2021.